Overseas Shinto: Brazil

 Two Shinto shrines were built in Brazil before the outbreak of World War II, both in the state of São Paulo.
 The first one was built in 1920 by Uetsuka Shuhei in the city of Promissão.
 The second temple was built by immigrants in the municipality of Bastos 18 years later.
 Most emigrants performed rituals of worshiping the gods with their families, and less often with their neighbors.
 11 major shrines are still located in Brazil.

 In Oceania

 Micronesia

 Shinto shrines dating from during or after World War II exist in some Micronesian countries.

 In Africa

-Sub-Saharan Africa

-Some Shinto-inspired new religions have gained ground in various cities in Sub-Saharan Africa.
+Some Shinto-inspired new religions have gained ground in various countries in Sub-Saharan Africa.
+For example, there are Tenrikyo churches in the Republic of the Congo and in Kenya.